Do the Digit Insurance

 • Sukanya Samriddhi Yojana closure is allowed for the intended marriage after submitting the required documents.

-• The account will be closed prematurely in the event of the sudden death of the account holder.
-In such cases, a death certificate has to be provided.
+• The account will be closed prematurely if the account holder dies suddenly.
+In such cases, a death certificate must be provided.

 • Depositors can opt for Sukanya Samriddhi Yojana’s premature closure after the completion of five years from the day of opening on special grounds such as medical treatment for life-threatening diseases.